headupinclouds/tvm/docs/install/from_source.rst

   - Change ``set(USE_CUDA OFF)`` to ``set(USE_CUDA ON)`` to enable CUDA backend.
 So do other backends and libraries (OpenCL, RCOM, METAL, VULKAN, ...).

 - TVM optionally depends on LLVM.
-LLVM is required for CPU codegen that needs LLVM.
+LLVM is required for CPU codegen that needs LLVM

+  - Note that ``cuda`` targets also have host side codegen requirements that require LLVM
   - LLVM 4.0 or higher is needed for build with LLVM.
 Note that verison of LLVM from default apt may lower than 4.0.
   - Since LLVM takes long time to build from source, you can download pre-built version of LLVM from [LLVM Download Page](http://releases.llvm.org/download.html).